 Thinking of a trip to the Dolomites in winter?
 You should be.
 The region of Trentino is one of Italy’s hidden gems and now is the time to visit.
 Check out this guide to exploring the best of Trentino during the colder months.

-Hands up if you’ve heard of Trentino.
+Hands up if you’ve heard of the Trentino region.

 No shame if you haven’t.
 But – BUT let me tell you, this region, ensconced in the north of Italy is incredible.

 It takes a lot for my jaded bitter heart to get incredibly excited about a new destination, but I’ve just come back from ten days there and it was phenomenal.

 Rather than me throwing superlative after superlative at you, I’ll just get down to business.

 This is a guide to the gorgeous Italian region of Trentino in winter.
 Enjoy.

 Or take a peek at my YouTube video from the trip!

 Unmissable Activities For Your Trip to Trentino’s Dolomites in Winter